 Another plant you might find beneficial growing in your urban garden is mint.

 When your city experiences terrible weather, and you’re stuck at home for who knows how long, you’re going to need a mood booster.
 For example, a glass of mojitos.
 And you know what goes best with this cocktail?
 Mint, to add a fresh flavor to your drink.

 Mint is also great when you’re exploring the outdoors.
 Just snip a few leaves before heading out because you might eat something funny in the woods, and this bright green herb is an acknowledged alternative medicine treatment for IBS.

 Like chives, mint is a pretty straightforward plant that can tolerate a wide variety of conditions.
 It’s fine to water the plant when the soil feels dry, but make sure not to make it overly wet.
-Mint tends to reach for light, too.
-Don’t forget to give all sides equal sunshine or artificial lighting so it grows evenly and gives great flavor.
+Mint tends to reach for the light, too.
+Don’t forget to give all its sides equal sunshine or artificial lighting so that it grows evenly and gives great flavor.

-Let the green thumb in you take over because, let’s face it; you’ll probably have to rely on this skill when SHTF.
+Let the green thumb in you take over because, let’s face it, you’ll probably have to rely on this skill when SHTF.
 And we all know for a fact being self-sufficient is your best defense during a crisis.